Local architecture in Aplujarra de la Sierra

 Iglesia Parroquial de San Miguel Arcangel.

-The current church dates back to the mid-eighteenth century.
-The original church, which was built around 1539, was a temple with three naves and a separate main chapel.
-It was burned down by the Moors during the rebellion and later rebuilt in 1582 using chestnut wood.
-Throughout the seventeenth century, the church suffered numerous repairs, but its condition was such that it was deemed to be in imminent danger of ruin, and it was recommended that it be demolished and rebuilt in a different location.
-However, due to opposition from neighbours, this was not carried out, and the church was rebuilt in its original location.
-It is located on Carretera de la Iglesia.
+The current church dates to the mid-eighteenth century.
+The original church was built around 1539 and was a temple with three naves and a separate main chapel.
+The Moors burned it down during the rebellion and was later rebuilt in 1582 using chestnut wood.
+Throughout the seventeenth century it suffered numerous repairs but its condition threatened imminent ruin so it was advised it was demolished and rebuild in a different place.
+However, due to opposition from the neighbours, this was not carried out and was rebuilt in its old location.
+Located on Carretera de la Iglesia.